originated in Paris, France, in the 1930s. , or , as it is sometimes called, is a that

-Early &
+Early Gypsy Jazz & Django Reinhardt

-Reinhardt was the first major musician to emerge from Europe, and he is still considered one of the greatest and most influential guitarists of all time .
+Reinhardt was the first major jazz musician to emerge from Europe, and he is still considered one of the greatest and most influential guitarists of all time .

 This is despite the fact that he played without the use of the third and fourth fingers on his left hand after they were badly damaged in a caravan fire while he was still a teenager.